DaymudeLab/assembly-theory-JOSS/paper.md

 Compared to GDB-13, these molecules are typically larger and represent more structural diversity.
 Our sample includes 200 randomly sampled molecules for each number of heavy atoms from 14&ndash;17.
 These molecules' MA range from 5&ndash;15.
-- `checks`: 15 named molecules (e.g., anthracene, aspirin, caffeine, morphine) primarily used for rapid testing and sanity checking.
+- `checks`: 15 named molecules (e.g., anthracene, aspirin, caffeine, morphine) primarily used for rapid testing.
 These molecules' number of heavy atoms range from 5&ndash;28 and have MA from 3&ndash;18.
 - `coconut_220`: 220 natural products sampled from the COCONUT database [@Sorokina2021-coconutonline].
 Natural products (or secondary metabolites) are a rich source of evolved chemical complexity, often exhibiting drug-like properties.